ionic-team/ionic-site/content/docs/intro/migration/index.md

 ### TypeScript

 TypeScript is a superset of JavaScript that provides ES6 Classes and type annotations in your code.
-By adopting TypeScript now, you can write your code as ES6 Classes that will be easy to move to Ionic 2.
+By adopting TypeScript now, you can write your code as ES6 Classes that will be easy to move to Ionic.
 The best part is that any valid JavaScript is also valid TypeScript, so you can convert your code piece by piece.
 If you take your controller from before, you can easily convert it to a TypeScript class like this.

 _app.js_